cskang0121/freertos-wind-turbine-monitoring-system/README.md

 ### Platform Clarification

-**Current Implementation**: Generic FreeRTOS v10.4.3 with POSIX port
+**⚠️ IMPORTANT - SIMULATION ONLY**:
-- Runs on Mac/Linux for development
+- This project runs ONLY in POSIX simulation on Mac/Linux
-- No hardware dependencies
+- Uses generic FreeRTOS v10.4.3 with POSIX port
-- Full FreeRTOS kernel (same as production)
+- All sensors and peripherals are simulated
-- Simulated sensors and peripherals
+- No actual hardware support implemented

-**Future Hardware Support**: Code structure supports any FreeRTOS platform
+- Educational demonstration of FreeRTOS concepts

-- AmebaPro2 (RTL8735B)
+**Potential Future Extensions** (not implemented):
-- STM32
+- Hardware ports would require significant code changes
-- ESP32
+- Platform-specific drivers would need to be written
-- Nordic nRF52
+- Hardware abstraction layer would need to be implemented

 ### Building and Running